-Statement of your academic and/or professional goals
+Statement of your academic and professional goals

-Helping out at several different libraries here in Canada with lectures and promotions of community oral health services could not have brought me greater joy.
-I love to convey ideas in very easy, joyful ways that listeners can remember, especially children.
+Here in Canada, I have given lectures and labored to promote community oral health services, which could not have brought me greater joy.
+I love conveying ideas in straightforward, joyful ways that listeners, especially children, can remember.
 I cannot imagine not continuing to do this as well for the balance of my life.
-As soon as arrived in the United States three years ago, I started volunteering to help out at community clinics and I have continued to do this as many hours as possible.
+As soon as I arrived in the United States three years ago, I started volunteering to help at community clinics, and I have continued to do this for as many hours as possible.
 Windsor is a small town, and the transition was difficult.
-I am most grateful for Dr. XXXX for taking me under his wing and helping me to get situated and accustomed to my new environment.
-Just being able to spend time with another prosthodontist has been such a relief.
-He was most fascinated with my stories of my escape from Syria and could not have been more encouraging concerning my application to the University of XXXX.
+I am most grateful to Dr. XXXX for taking me under his wing and helping me to get situated and accustomed to my unfamiliar environment.
+Just spending time with another prosthodontist has been such a relief.
+He was most fascinated with the stories of my escape from Syria and could not have been more encouraging concerning my application to XXXX University.

-I thank you for considering my application.
+Thank you for considering my application.